 Virtuozzo Infrastructure Platform protects every piece of data by making it redundant.
 It means that copies of each piece of data are stored across different storage nodes to ensure that the data is available even if some of the storage nodes are inaccessible.

-Virtuozzo Infrastructure Platform automatically maintains the required number of copies within the cluster and ensures that all the copies are up-to-date.
-If a storage node becomes inaccessible, the copies from it are replaced by new ones that are distributed among healthy storage nodes.
-If a storage node becomes accessible again after downtime, the copies on it which are out-of-date are updated.
+Virtuozzo Infrastructure Platform automatically maintains a required number of copies within the cluster and ensures that all the copies are up-to-date.
+If a storage node becomes inaccessible, copies from it are replaced by new ones that are distributed among healthy storage nodes.
+If a storage node becomes accessible again after downtime, out-of-date copies on it are updated.

 The redundancy is achieved by one of two methods: replication or erasure coding (explained in more detail in the next section).
 The chosen method affects the size of one piece of data and the number of its copies that will be maintained in the cluster.
 In general, replication offers better performance while erasure coding leaves more storage space available for data (see table).

 Virtuozzo Infrastructure Platform supports a number of modes for each redundancy method.
 The following table illustrates data overhead of various redundancy modes.
 The first three lines are replication and the rest are erasure coding.